Sunday, 6 April 2025

 • Why We’re Unlikely to Get Artificial General Intelligence Anytime Soon - Source: New York Times

 I see the point that AI is an evolution, not an revolution.
+What do you think?

-Same as the Internet came from comp. sci. & the dot.com bubble burst in Y2K (Wikipedia): we thought we could do all on the net, when we still need to start with human interaction that can then be extended on-line - not the other way around to save on, say, costs - AI will likewise be trained and guided or perhaps even replace some of our functions, but human imagination is still ours not machines'...
+Same as the Internet came from comp. sci. & the dot.com bubble burst in Y2K (Wikipedia): we thought we could do all on the net, when we still need to start with human interaction that can then be extended on-line - not the other way around to save on, say, costs - AI will likewise be trained and guided or perhaps even replace some of our functions, but human imagination is still ours and not machines'...
 This "crash course" should get you started on your "journAI"...

 This wraps up a blog started 15½ yrs. ago , as I move on to my life’s next phase - deets in banner menu & sidebar index on desktop here - quite happy with 365 posts, just over ⅔M hits, incl. just under 20K in April - tho I haven't paid Google Analytics to discern their provenance - thanks for reading!